SharifAmit/RVGAN/README.md

 ```

 # License
-The code is released under the MIT License, you can read the license file included in the repository for details.
+The code is released under the BSD-3 License, you can read the license file included in the repository for details.

 ## Work in Progress